Jim Bob Duggar

 James Robert "Jim Bob" Duggar (born July 18, 1965) is an American politician and television personality.
 He appeared on the reality series 19 Kids and Counting, which aired from 2008 to 2015.
 From 1999 to 2003, he was a Republican member of the Arkansas House of Representatives.

+By 2026, it was acknowledged that he knew about some reports of alleged acts of sex abuse committed by his son Josh, with an Arkansas state trooper also assisting Jim Bob and Josh by taking no further action after they reported incidents of sex abuse in 2006.

 Early life

-Duggar was born in Springdale, now the fourth largest city in Arkansas, the son of James Lee "Jimmy Lee" Duggar (1936–2009) and the former Mary Leona Lester (1941–2019), who owned a real estate brokerage agency.
+Duggar was born in Springdale, now the fourth largest city in Arkansas.
+His parents, James Lee "Jimmy Lee" Duggar (1936–2009) and Mary Leona Duggar (1941–2019), owned a real estate brokerage agency.
 He graduated from Shiloh Christian School.

 Career

 Duggar is a licensed realtor and owns several commercial properties in his local area as an investor.

 Political career

 From 1999 to 2003, Duggar served in the Arkansas House of Representatives for District 6, which was located in northern Washington County.
 He first won election in 1998, defeating Kathy McFetridge with 56% of the vote.
 He was re-elected by a wider margin in 2000.
 Duggar was vice chair of the House Corrections and Criminal Law Subcommittee and also participated in the committees on Insurance and Commerce and Judiciary.

 In 2002, rather than seeking reelection to the state House, Duggar ran unsuccessfully in the Republican primary election for the United States Senate.
 He was defeated by the incumbent Senator Tim Hutchinson by a lopsided vote of 71,576 to 20,546.
 In 2006, Duggar unsuccessfully sought the Republican nomination for the District 35 seat in the Arkansas State Senate.
 He lost to his opponent, Bill Pritchard, by two hundred votes.

 In 2021, Duggar announced his second candidacy for the State Senate, now running in the 7th District.
 The election was triggered after the incumbent Republican, Lance Eads, resigned.
 Duggar finished third out of four candidates in the Republican primary, with 15.3% of the vote.